Fish-Git/cmpsctst/README.txt

         offset values.
 To perform a custom timing/speed test using specific buffer size and offset values, you need to call the CMPSCTST.EXE tool yourself (i.e. don't use cmpsctst.rexx).

+        cmpsctst.rexx can also compare one algorithm against another by specifying the '-a' option as 'a:b', where 'a' identifies the test algorithm (the one being tested) and 'b' identifies the base algorithm (to compare the test algorithm's results against).
+As each buffer is either compressed or expanded the results are compared against the base algorithm's using the same register and buffer values.
+If any differences are found, the test immediately aborts (fails) and, if the '-v' verbose option given, the differences and all information needed to reproduce the error is then displayed.

         The '-z' (Zero Padding) option controls CMPSC-Enhancement Facility.
 Specify the option as two 0/1 values separated by